-To be filled with plist dictionary values, describing each patch.
-Refer to the Patch Properties section below for details.
+Designed to be filled with plist dictionary values, describing each patch.
+See the Patch Properties section below.

 Description: Apply individual booter quirks described in the Quirks Properties section below.

 5.3 MmioWhitelist Properties

 1. Address

 Description: Exceptional MMIO address, which memory descriptor should be left virtualised (unchanged) by DevirtualiseMmio.
 This means that the firmware will be able to directly communicate with this memory region during operating system functioning, because the region this value is in will be assigned a virtual address.